iterative/dvc.org/content/docs/user-guide/api-reference/get_url.md

 ⚠️ This function does not check for the actual existence of the file or directory in the remote storage.

-💡 Having the resource's URL, it should be possible to download it directly with an appropriate library, such as [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Object.download_fileobj) or [`paramiko`](https://docs.paramiko.org/en/stable/api/sftp.html#paramiko.sftp_client.SFTPClient.get).
+💡 Having the resource's URL, you can attempt to download it directly with an appropriate library, such as [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Object.download_fileobj) or [`paramiko`](https://docs.paramiko.org/en/stable/api/sftp.html#paramiko.sftp_client.SFTPClient.get).